Sausage and Greens Soup means comfort food at it's best. Creamy, savory broth and hearty greens, potatoes and sausage simmer together to perfection.

 - ½ cup whole milk

-In a large pot over medium heat, cook kielbasa in 1 tsp olive oil until browned, about 5 min.
+- In a large pot over medium heat, cook kielbasa in 1 teaspoon olive oil until browned, about 5 min.
 Remove kielbasa and set aside.